AlessandroRestagno/Semantic-Segmentation-SDC-Term3-P2-Udacity/README.md

 ![Sexth example](/images/um_000035.png)

 ### Reflections
 The FCN network classifies over 80% of the road as road, and less then 20% of nor road as road.
 There is still room for improvement.
-Probably a lower learning rate could be helpful.
+Small changes in the learning rate looks like they don't influence too much the result.
 The epochs and the batch size I think are ok.
 I used my GPU (GeForce GTX 1070) for this project.
 Every training requires between 10 and 30 minutes.
 Using a faster GPU on the cloud, can decrease this time and, so, parameter tuning could be easier.

 ### Setup